 In general, the angular aggregate is desirable for round and smooth sets for the following reasons:

-- The angular aggregate shows better interlocking effect which gives a better concrete.
+- The angular aggregate shows a better interlocking effect which gives a better concrete.

 - The surface of the aggregate can be smooth, polished, rough or dull.

 - A rough surface provides more area for bonding with cement paste and gives more strength, but where workability is required a roughly textured aggregate will be less practical and rigid.